andrealionzo/case-study/README.md

-# Case Study: Analyzing Airbnb Listings in Berlin using SQL
+# Case Study: Analyzing Airbnb Listings in Berlin using SQL and Tableau
 ## Introduction
 In this case study, I explore the Airbnb listings in Berlin as of July 2021 using SQL to understand various aspects of the short-term rental market and its patterns.
 The dataset includes detailed information on Airbnb listings across the city.